coillarach/SET09102/practicals/issues/week_3.md

 <details><summary>As a system administrator, I want to maintain reference values for operational team statuses</summary>

 **End user goal:**
-To be able to list, create, update and delete ref ce values for operational team statuses
+To be able to list, create, update and delete reference values for operational team statuses

 **End business goal:**
 To have appropriate statuses available to describe an operational team (e.g. 'requested', 'confirmed', 'active', etc.)